NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-toorop-dnsop-dns-catalog-zones.md

 * A list of DNS zones (called "member zones").

-An implementation of catalog zones MAY have

-* Default zone configuration information common to all member zones.

-* Zone-specific configuration information.

-Zone properties are not described nor defined in this document.
-Implementations of catalog zones MAY have zone properties defined.
-Implementations of catalog zones SHOULD ignore zone properties or any other RR in the catalog zone which is meaningless or useless to the implementation.
+Implementations of catalog zones SHOULD ignore any RR in the catalog zone which is meaningless or useless to the implementation.

+Authoritative servers may be preconfigured with multiple catalog zones, each associated with a different set of configurations.
+A member zone can as such be reconfigured with a different set of preconfigured settings by removing it as a member of one catalog zone and making it a member of another.

-An implementation of catalog zones MAY allow the catalog to contain other catalog zones as member zones, but default zone configuration present in a catalog zone only applies to its immediate member zones.
+An implementation of catalog zones MAY allow the catalog to contain other catalog zones as member zones.

 Although the contents of a catalog zone are interpreted and acted upon by nameservers, a catalog zone is a regular DNS zone and so must adhere to the